Johny Pitts: Television

-In 2002, Pitts participated in the Channel 4 reality television series Eden.
+In 2002, Pitts participated in the Channel 4 reality television series Eden in which he lived in an Australian jungle for three months.

 He was previously presenter for Escape from Scorpion Island, Roar and All Over the Place, He also had stints on CD:UK, hosting with Lauren Laverne and Myleene Klass, and on Blue Peter and MTV.

 In 2019, Pitts lent his voice to Cyril in HISTORY's podcast Letters of Love in WW2 – a series based on the real-life letters of a couple separated by the Second World War.

 Photography

 Pitts collaborated with the novelist Caryl Phillips and Art Angel on a photographic essay exploring immigration and the River Thames for the BBC/Arts Council's The Space, and founded the website www.afropean.com, which is part of the Guardian newspaper's "Africa Network", and the ENAR Foundation award-winning "Afropean Culture" page.
+In 2024, Afropean: A Journal, a visual version of his nonfiction book of the same name, won 'Special Mention' at Rencontres d'Arles Prix du Livre for best artist book.

-His photography has been featured on The New York Times Lens Blog and the front covers of the Journal of Postcolonial Writing and Harvard University's Transition Magazine.
-A limited-edition photo book was published by Cafe Royal Books.
+His photography has been featured on The New York Times Lens Blog and the front covers of the Journal of Postcolonial Writing and Harvard University's Transition Magazine, Essex Honey by Dev Hynes / Blood Orange.
+A limited-edition photo book 'The Thames Path' was published by Cafe Royal Books.